Binary Tree in Action (Traversal)

 Algorithm Visualization

-The core of this "problem decomposition" approach is to give the recursive function a suitable definition, then use this definition to interpret your code.
-If your logic is self-consistent, it indicates that your algorithm is correct.
+In this divide-and-conquer way, the key is to give the recursive function a clear definition, and then write the code based on this definition.
+If your logic is self-consistent, your algorithm should be correct.

-Alright, let's conclude the analysis of this problem.
-Both "traversal" and "problem decomposition" approaches can solve it.
+That's all for this problem.
+Both traversal and divide-and-conquer work.
 Let's look at the next problem.

 116. Populating Next Right Pointers in Each Node | LeetCode | 🟠